kazzeen/Padlink/PRIVY_MIGRATION.md

 - **New**: Privy (Email, Socials, Wallet)
 - **Hybrid**: The application currently supports BOTH NextAuth and Privy sessions to ensure no user is locked out during the transition.

+### Deprecations
+- Google sign-in has been removed across the app (NextAuth provider and Privy Google method disabled).
+- Guest login has been removed, including backend guest user creation.

 ### 2. Middleware (`middleware.ts`)
 The middleware has been updated to validate sessions from both sources:
 1. **Privy Session**: Checks for valid `padlink_session` JWT cookie (verified via `jose`).